-DSM stands for Dependency Structure Matrix - a method that helps you visualize dependencies between the parts of a project (modules, classes, and so on.) and highlights the information flow within your project.
+DSM stands for Dependency Structure Matrix – a method that helps you visualize dependencies between the parts of your project (modules, classes, and so on) and highlight the information flow.

 DSM analysis can be used to see how changes will affect the project.
 For example, if one of the classes needs to be changed, you can identify all dependencies and see how this change will propagate through the project.

 Analyze dependency matrix

 Alternatively, right-click an item in the Project tool window and select Analyze Dependency Matrix.

 In the dialog that opens, select the scope that you want to analyze, and click Analyze.

 If your project class files are out of date, the analysis may result in incomplete or incorrect data.
 To avoid this, IntelliJ IDEA prompts you to compile a project before continuing the DSM analysis.